 Overview

-- Three types of AI guardrails: Input validation, output checking, and real-time streaming monitoring
+This demo is a practical guide that demonstrates:- Three types of AI guardrails: Input validation, output checking, and real-time streaming monitoring

 - Educational examples of implementing guardrails for AI safety and control mechanisms